di-feb/MiniJava_Compiler/Project_1/Part1/README.md

     Follow(factor) = {'&', ')', '^','$'}

-● Υπολογιζουμε τα First+ ολων των μη τερματικων.
+● We calculate the First+ of every non terminal.

     First+(exp) = {'0'..'9', '('}